Worst day on Wall Street since 1987 as virus fears spread; Dow closes down 9.99%

-The deepening coronavirus crisis sent stocks into another alarming slide Thursday, extending a sell-off that has wiped out most of the big run-up on Wall Street since President Donald Trump's inauguration.
+NEW YORK -- The escalating coronavirus emergency Thursday sent stocks to their worst losses since the Black Monday crash of 1987, extending a sell-off that has now wiped out most of Wall Street's big run-up since President Donald Trump's election.

-The Dow Jones Industrial Average was down more than 2,000 points, or 8.7%, in late afternoon trading.
-The broader S&P 500 was off 8.4% and set to fall into a bear market by the close of trading, ending the longest bull market in Wall Street history - nearly 11 years.
+The S&P 500 plummeted 9.5%, for a total drop of 26.7% from its all-time high, set just last month.
+That puts it way past the 20% threshold to make this a bear market, snapping an unprecedented, nearly 11-year bull-market run.
+The Dow Jones Industrial Average sank 10% for its worst day since a nearly 23% drop on Oct.
+19, 1987.

 European markets lost 12% in one of their worst days ever, even after the European Central Bank pledged to buy more bonds and offer more help for the economy.